Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 *An object that executes submitted **Runnable** tasks.
 This interface provides a way of decoupling task submission from the mechanics of how each task will be run, including details of thread use, scheduling, etc.*

+The command may execute:

+1. in a new thread
+2. in a pooled thread,
+3. in the calling thread

 ```java
 public interface Executor {
    //The command may execute in a new thread, in a pooled thread, or in the calling thread